-As a result of lower cigarette consumption and the negative impact of exchange rates, revenue has been mostly range-bound for the last few years.
+Lower cigarette consumption and the negative impact of exchange rates have taken on a toll on revenue.
+It has been mostly range-bound for the last few years.

-Eliminating the impact of foreign currency conversion, company management expects to grow revenues by at least 5% annually from 2019 through 2021.
+Eliminating the impact of foreign currency conversion, company management expects to grow revenues by at least 5% annually through 2021.